Go to content

 • including the resources and suggested newsletter content in your own communications and social media platforms

-• distributing factsheets and other printable content in your organisation or at your community centre
+• distributing fact sheets and other printable content in your organisation or at your community centre

 • sharing the Community Education Resources webpage with individuals and organisations in your network.